tark-hidden/pagination/README.rst

     Pagination(initial_path, path, count, per_page, page, window)

-- ``initial_path`` The same content with the different URLs is a bad idea. / and /?page=1, for example.
-Initial path is the path without paging.
+- ``initial_path`` The same content with the different URLs is a bad idea.
+Initial path is the path without paging. '/news/2014/01/06/' for example.

 - ``param path`` String with {page}, which will be replaced by page number.
 You can define this with url_for function or request.route_path - it is your choice. path='/news/2014/01/06/page-{page}' for example.